blacklightpy/vaultofknowledge/My way of classifying religions.md

 - The Teachings of Easterners
 	- The Teachings of Indians
 		- The Teachings of People who follow the Sanskrit Books of Knowledge
-			- The Teachings of Sage Kapila
+			- The Teachings of Sage Kapila (Enumeration)
-			- The Teachings of Sage Patanjali
+			- The Teachings of Sage Patanjali (Connection with Reality)
-			- The Teachings of Sage Aksapada Gautama
+			- The Teachings of Sage Aksapada Gautama (Understanding the Principles of Reality)
-			- The Teachings of Sage Kanaada
+			- The Teachings of Sage Kanaada (Understanding the Particulate Nature of Reality)
-			- The Teachings of Teacher Ramanuja
-			- The Teachings of Prabhakara and Bhatta
+			- The Teachings of Prabhakara and Bhatta (Reflection on the Early Sankrit Books of Knowledge)
 			- The Teachings of the Summary of the Sanskrit Books of Knowledge
-				- The Teachings of Teacher Shankara
+				- The Teachings of Teacher Shankara (Non-Separateness of God)
-				- The Teachings of Teacher Bhaskara
+				- The Teachings of Teacher Bhaskara (N)
 					- The Teachings of Teacher Nimbarka
 				- The Teachings of Teacher Ramanuja
 					- The Teachings of Teacher Swami Naarayana